Blogs

 Q: What is workplace harassment and discrimination?

 A: Workplace harassment is unwanted, offensive behaviour targeting someone due to characteristics like race, age, or sex.
-Discrimination happens when someone is treated less favourably due to these characteristics.
-Both create an intimidating or offensive work environment.
+Discrimination occurs when unfair treatment is based on these characteristics by creating a frightening or offensive work environment.

 Q: How prevalent is workplace harassment in Australia?